jonaszb/kanban-next/README.md

 ### Database Setup

-Kanban uses a cloud-hosted database on PlanetScale.
+Kanban uses a cloud-hosted database on Supabase.
 To run the project locally, you will need to create your own database and set the `DATABASE_URL` environment variable accordingly.
 Push the Prisma schema to your database by executing the following command:

 ```bash
 npx prisma db push --preview-feature